robertoo112/Helper/README.md

 For the local environment, there is a Vagrantfile that creates the specified virtual machines and then runs an Ansible script that configures the entire system.
 Vagrant is a tool that helps us create and manage virtual machines with the same work environment.
 Ansible is a software that automates software provisioning, configuration management, and application deployment.

+To execute the environment, is required to have installed Vagrant, Ansible and Oracle VM VirtualBox 6.0.10.
+To start the environment just execute vagrant up at the same directory where de Vagrantfile is located.
+It is also necessary have all the images used (centos, httpd, mongo, mysql, tomcat and ubuntu from Docker Hub) in tar files at /ansible/files/docker_images.